TD Bank Appointed Lead Arranger, Mont Sorcier Project

 info@globexmining.com

-Except for historical information this News Release may contain certain “forward looking statements”.
-These statements may involve a number of known and unknown risks and uncertainties and other factors that may cause the actual results, level of activity and performance to be materially different from the Companies expectations and projections.
-A more detailed discussion of the risks is available under “disclaimer” on the Company’s website.
+Forward Looking Statements: Except for historical information, this news release may contain certain “forward looking statements”.
+These statements may involve a number of known and unknown risks and uncertainties and other factors that may cause the actual results, level of activity and performance to be materially different from the expectations and projections of Globex Mining Enterprises Inc. (“Globex”).
+No assurance can be given that any events anticipated by the forward-looking information will transpire or occur, or if any of them do so, what benefits Globex will derive therefrom.
+A more detailed discussion of the risks is available in the “Annual Information Form” filed by Globex on SEDAR at www.sedar.com.